NoahWilmot/Stimulus-Generator/README.md

 The Tile Growth Simulator is located in the repository linked here: [Tile Growth Simulator](https://github.com/NoahWilmot/Tile-Growth-Simulator)

+The repository above contains information on configuring the entire system.

 ## Stimulus Generator (on ASIC)

 The Stimulus Generator is a peripheral designed to streamline the pre-game setup.
 Pressing the generate button populates the grid with a randomised pattern of red and blue tiles.
 The button can be pressed multiple times, layering new patterns on top of existing ones.
 The game can then be started as normal.